Best Gaming Chairs Under $300 (2026)

 Summary

 The sub-$300 gaming chair market in 2026 has matured significantly, with $200-$300 now being the sweet spot for quality.
 At this price range, you can expect cold-cured foam padding, 4D armrests, metal bases, and integrated lumbar support — features that were $500+ territory just two years ago.
-The Secretlab Titan Evo (~$300) remains the benchmark, offering 4-way lumbar support, magnetic head pillow, and a 165-degree recline with exceptional build quality.
-The Razer Iskur V2 (~$300 fabric) challenges it with adaptive lumbar that adjusts to your spine curvature, while the budget-conscious Razer Iskur V2 X (~$200) brings built-in lumbar and 152-degree recline at a remarkable price. [src1, src3, src5]
+The Secretlab Titan Evo (~$300) remains the consensus benchmark, offering 4-way lumbar support, magnetic head pillow, and a 165-degree recline with exceptional build quality.
+The Razer Iskur V2 (~$300 fabric) now ships with 6D lumbar support that adjusts via knobs on either side and swivels in any direction — Tom's Guide named it best for back pain.
+The budget-conscious Razer Iskur V2 X (~$200) brings built-in lumbar and 152-degree recline at a remarkable price. [src1, src3, src5, src7]

 Best for Each Use Case